sensedeep/onetable-migrate/README.md

         //  Code to upgrade the database
     },
     async down(db, migrate, params) {
-        //  Code to downgrade the database
-        if (!params.dry) {
+        //  Code to downgrade the database to the prior version if (!params.dry) {
             await db.remove('Status', {})
         }